Hours without food or water in Kabul airport 'hell'

 The UK is working with US forces to evacuate people before the 31 August deadline when US forces say they will withdraw.

-"You are waiting 14, 15 hours without water, without food," he told BBC Radio 4's Today programme, "you can see lots of people over here, thousands of people".
+"You are waiting 14, 15 hours without water, without food," he told BBC Radio 4's Today programme.
+"You can see lots of people over here, thousands of people.

 "There is no way for us to go in and ask someone.
-I'm actually trying to find somebody from [the] British embassy just to ask them what's happening with us."
+I'm actually trying to find somebody from [the] British embassy just to ask them what's happening with us.

 "I'm always sending emails, tens of emails, and I asked them please help us.
 And they just sent me one email back, that we should wait.
 I don't know what to do."